djessich/cookbook-pyload/TESTING.md

 # Cookbook TESTING doc

-This document describes the process for testing Pyload cookbook using ChefDK.
+This document describes the process for testing the Pyload cookbook using the ChefDK.
 Cookbooks can be tested using the test dependencies defined in the cookbooks Gemfile alone, but that process will not be covered in this document in order to maintain simplicity.

 ## Testing Prerequisites

 A working ChefDK installation set as your system's default ruby.
 ChefDK can be downloaded at <https://downloads.chef.io/chef-dk/>

-Hashicorp's [Vagrant](https://www.vagrantup.com/downloads.html) and Oracle's [Virtualbox](https://www.virtualbox.org/wiki/Downloads) or [Docker](https://www.docker.com/) for integration testing.
+Hashicorp's [Vagrant](https://www.vagrantup.com/downloads.html) and Oracle's [Virtualbox](https://www.virtualbox.org/wiki/Downloads) or [Docker](https://www.docker.com/) for integration testing should also be installed.

 ## Installing dependencies